Table of Contents

-One of the biggest worries facing newbie beekeepers, particularly in the first year, is whether the hive will survive the winter.
+One of the biggest worries facing you if you are a newbie beekeeper, particularly in the first year, is how to tell if your bees are alive in winter.
 This is a legitimate concern.
 Indeed, it is something that is quite common, especially if the colony is not strong enough to survive extreme fluctuations in temperature.
 As a newbie then, a question you might be asking yourself about now is, ‘how do I know if my bees are alive in winter?’
 Fortunately, there are ways and means of doing this.

 Getting Your Bees Ready for Winter